 Think of biryani and thoughts that crosses mind is of aromatic smell spices and an image of long grain rice in a plate.
 Normally biryani would also bring images of chicken or lamb biryani in mind.

 For vegetarians, it would mean the image of vegetable biryani.
 I do not eat non-veg however people have told me that anything that is closest to taste of chicken is Jackfruit (Kathal in hindi), hence I decided to try out biryani with jackfruit.
-So here I am sharing my successful attempt of “Kathal (कटहल) Biryani / Jackfruit Biryani”.
+Since my first attempt, I have made this raw jackfruit biryani many times.
+Here I am sharing my successful recipe of “Kathal (कटहल) Biryani / Raw Jackfruit Biryani”.

-Below are some interesting facts about Jackfruit:
+Interesting facts about Jackfruit:

-The seeds of the fruit are edible.
+- The seeds of the fruit are edible.
 They contain starches and dietary fiber.

-It is one of the rare fruit that is rich in B-complex group of vitamins.
+- It is one of the rare fruit that is rich in B-complex group of vitamins.
 It contains good amounts of vitamin B6, riboflavin, niacin and folic acid.

-Flesh of the Kathal is starchy and fibrous.
+- Flesh of the Kathal is starchy and fibrous.
 It is a great source of dietary fiber.

-In Hindi and Bangla it is called as ‘Kathal’, in Malayalam ‘Chakka’, in Kannada ‘Halasu’, and in Marathi it is called as ‘Fanas’.
+- In Hindi and Bangla it is called as ‘Kathal’, in Malayalam ‘Chakka’, in Kannada ‘Halasu’, and in Marathi it is called as ‘Fanas’.

-Jackfruit have a distinctive sweet and fruity aroma.
+- Jackfruit have a distinctive sweet and fruity aroma.
 Ripened Jackfruit taste somewhat like banana.

 Jackfruit is a hugely beneficial vegetable.
 Some of the benefits include, fights wrinkles, helps glowing skin, high in protein, helps in hair growth, Jackfruit has antioxidants, phytonutrients and flavonoid that provide protection from cancer, improves digestion, regulates blood sugar level owing to its high magnesium content.